brentlintner/linus/docs/background.md

 print('Hello, world, from the end of the file!')
 {{{END OF FILE}}}

-The special final part that goes with the above:
+The special, empty file part that you add to indicate the end of the file:

 {{{START FILE METADATA}}}
 Path: hello_world.py